 Accounts vary as to how Robinson came to adopt his Chinese persona.
 Some say that he answered an advertisement for a Chinese magician with the Folies Bergere in Paris, others that he picked up on the craze for oriental magicians while still in the US.
 However it happened, Robinson moved to Europe at the end of the 1890s and reinvented himself as Chung Ling Soo, having studied the work of Ching Ling Foo, a popular Chinese illusionist.
 This move brought Robinson the success he had craved.

 Robinson darkened his skin with greasepaint and put his hair into a ‘queue’ – shaved at the front with a plait at the back.
 He rarely spoke on stage, using broken English when he did and communicated through an interpreter in interviews.
-His rival Ching Ling Foo seems to have objected to the fact that so much of his material being incorporated into Robinson’s act.
+His rival Ching Ling Foo seems to have objected to the fact that so much of his material was being incorporated into Robinson’s act.
 There were public challenges that may have been designed to increase ticket sales but there doesn’t seem to have been a face-to-face standoff.
 Some held the view that the feud was nothing more than a publicity stunt.

 Robinson’s personal life was complex.
 He married Bessie Smith in 1883 while still in the US and had a daughter in the same year with another woman.
 Bessie remained in the US when Robinson moved to Europe but they never divorced.
-Despite the evidence given at the inquest, he was therefore never legally married to the ‘wife’ and stage assistant Olive Robinson.
+Despite the evidence given at the inquest, he was therefore never legally married to his ‘wife’ and stage assistant Olive Robinson.
 They were apparently together for twenty years but, as mentioned in the report, she lived in Courcey Road, Wood Green and he lived in Barnes in south-west London.

 What wasn’t mentioned in the article was that since 1911 and quite possibly earlier, he had shared the house in Barnes with his three children and their mother, Janet Louise Blatchford.
 Some reports suggest that Janet was the wife of Robinson’s stage manager but there is no evidence of this.
 Olive Robinson did live on the same street in Wood Green as Robinson’s manager, Fucado Kametaro, and this may have prompted some speculation.
 The Probate Calendar for 1918 records that Robinson left all his money (£5831 10s 7d) to Janet.

-Rumours and Conspiracy Theories
+Rumours and conspiracy theories

 As the report shows, the inquest verdict was one of “death by misadventure” but Robinson’s complicated personal and professional life paved the way for many theories that the death wasn’t accidental.
 Suggestions included that Robinson was in debt and had taken his own life, that his wife was having an affair with his agent and that either one of them or a professional rival had manipulated the gun.
 William Robinson’s death was as mired in controversy as his life had been.